MMahdiAsghari/Woocommerce-Telegram-Bot/README.md

 - ▶️ Start the bot with `/start` to see the welcome message.
 - ⚙️ Use `/settings` to configure notifications, language, and currency.
-- 📦 Run `/products` to list products, click "Variations for <ID>" for details.
 - 🆘 Explore other commands with `/help`.

 ---